AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/workfront-document-link-updates.md

 # Migrate linked folders and documents

-You can use the API to migrate linked folders and documents to Adobe Experience Manager Assets
+You can use the API to migrate linked folders and documents to Adobe Experience Manager Assets.

 ## Procedure